 The decison aid below should be used for trainees remaining on the previous curriculum.

 The SAC has produced the following guide for training programme directors, supervisors and trainees to support the implementation of the new curriculum.

-The SAC for Respiratory medicine has provided the following guidance on the minimum training requirements for acquiring competencies in pulmonary hypertension, lung transplantation and cystic fibrosis.
+The guidance below provides information on the minimum training requirements for acquiring competencies in pulmonary hypertension, lung transplantation and cystic fibrosis in the 2010 curriculum.